Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "That Byron Group asshole showed up down here too."

-"I should have known he would…" Xiù kneaded her forehead.
+"I should have known he would..."
+Xiù kneaded her forehead.
 "D’you tell him to go away?"

 "Can’t.
-He literally made Julian an offer that he can’t refuse… or if he does refuse, he’s crazy."
+He literally made Julian an offer that he can’t refuse... or if he does refuse, he’s crazy."

 "That good?"

-"There’s this whole legal… *thing* with Julian’s grampa’s place.
+"There’s this whole legal... *thing* with Julian’s grampa’s place.
 He could lose the house if it goes against him, and this place is real important to him."

 Xiù sighed.
 "So if you sign a deal with them, Byron Group sorts it all out?" she asked.
 "That kind of manipulation is why I hit that guy."